wisp-forest/docs/docs/accessories/general/slot_groups.md

 ## Data Pack Format

-To create a Slot group you will need to place a file

-These files should be placed within the `data/{replace_with_pack_namespace}/accessories/group/` with the `.json` file corresponding to the group name.
-Below is an detailed example on the given format:
+To create your own Slot group or adjust an existing group, you will need to need to make a new `.json` file at the following location, `data/{replace_with_pack_namespace}/accessories/group/`, **that is named as the groups name**.
+Below is a detailed example on the given format:

 ```json
 {